 The study identified the near repeat pattern in two police departments (Redlands, CA, and Baltimore County, MD).
 An automated system was developed to identify originator events, generate the near repeat high risk area (as a polygon), randomly allocate the event to treatment or control, notify the project coordinator of the homes to be visited with crime prevention information, and report the street hundred blocks at highest risk of near repeat burglaries.
 The project was designed to test whether quickly notifying community residents that they are at an increased risk for a burglary and providing them with burglary prevention tips could interrupt the phenomena of near repeat burglaries.

 We evaluated whether homes within the treatment area were victimized less than those in the control areas.
 A random sample of residents was surveyed to discover whether they received information and what actions they took in response.
 We also surveyed volunteers who delivered the information to the homes to gain their insights into the process.

-The study was recently completed and results will be forthcoming.
-Additional work on further advancing the automated processing tool for police agencies was also undertaken.
+The study has been completed.
+Additional work on further advancing the automated processing tool for police agencies has also been completed.
 Please see the Publications and Tools section below for reports detailing the study results and accompanying software tools.